From Restrictive Covenants

 Mapping Segregation is a resource for historians, activists, educators, students, and journalists, and provides essential context for conversations around race and gentrification in DC.
 The project's maps unveil historical patterns that would otherwise remain invisible and largely unknown.
 The ongoing, lot-by-lot documentation of racial covenants is set in the context of DC's demographic transformation over the course of several decades.
 Primary documents, archival news clippings, photographs, and oral testimony also contribute to the stories these maps tell.

-Conceived by historians Mara Cherkasky and Sarah Jane Shoenfeld, of Prologue DC, and GIS specialist Brian Kraft, this project has received funding from Humanities DC, the DC Preservation League, and the National Park Service.
-Kevin Ehrman-Solberg, Michael Corey and Bliss Cartwright provided GIS and data support.
-Other supporters include the Historical Society of Washington, D.C., All Souls Housing Corporation, the Military Road School Preservation Trust, George Washington University's Center for Washington Area Studies, and Neighbors, Inc.
+Conceived by historians Mara Cherkasky, Sarah Jane Shoenfeld, and Brian Kraft, this project has received funding from Humanities DC, the DC Preservation League, and the National Park Service.
+Kevin Ehrman-Solberg, Michael Corey, and Bliss Cartwright provided GIS and data support.
+Other supporters include All Souls Housing Corporation, the Military Road School Preservation Trust, the DC History Center, and Neighbors, Inc.

 This website was produced with assistance from the Historic Preservation Fund, administered by the National Park Service, Department of the Interior.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Department of the Interior.